Quick answer

 Frequently asked questions

-What would change for high-risk AI systems?
+What changes for high-risk AI systems?

-What would change for product-integrated high-risk AI systems?
+What changes for product-integrated high-risk AI systems?

 Should deployers stop preparing for August 2026?